Blog

 Image 2: Puppeteer installation

 Cypress is a JavaScript-based framework for end-to-end testing.
 It’s made the implementation of configurations pretty easy.
 It’s built on top of Mocha and runs in the browser, enabling asynchronous testing.
-According to the Cypress docs, Cypress can help you write integration tests and unit tests, in addition to end-to-end tests.
+According to the Cypress docs, it can help you write integration tests and unit tests, in addition to end-to-end tests.

 The prelude: Selenium and Cypress